-On September 30, 2019, the Company closed a non-brokered private placement at \$0.20 per unit for gross proceeds of \$2,181,500.
-Each unit consists of one common share and one-half of one common share purchase warrant.
-Each whole warrant is exercisable at a price of \$0.30 per share until September 30, 2020.
+On September 17, 2020, the Company completed a non-brokered private placement of 2,540,000 units at a price of \$0.20 per unit for gross proceeds of \$508,000.
+Each unit consists of one common share in the capital of the Company and one-half of one non-transferable common share purchase warrant.
+Each whole warrant is exercisable to acquire one share at an exercise price of \$0.30 per share until September 17, 2021.
 The Company used the residual value method to allocate the cash consideration received.
-Of the total proceeds received, \$2,072,425 was allocated to the shares being the fair value of the shares (\$0.19 per share) and the residual of \$109,075 was allocated to the warrants.
+Of the total proceeds, \$457,200 was allocated to the shares being the fair value of the shares (\$0.18 per share) and the residual of \$50,800 was allocated to the warrants.